jgoodall/presentation-d3-intro/slides.md

 d3.select('#anId')  // selects the element with the id of 'anId'

-d3.selectAll('.circles')  // selects all elements with class of 'circle'
+d3.selectAll('.circles')  // selects all elements with class 'circle'

 d3.selectAll('p')  // selects all paragraph elements on a page

-d3.selectAll('div.content')  // selects all divs with a class of 'content'
+d3.selectAll('div.content')  // selects all divs with class 'content'
 ```

 ---